|

 (but it is

-Hardy to -7°C for short periods) In
+Hardy to -7°C for short periods) Although it is one of the

 the rest period no high atmospheric humidity!!